pellux-network/EDx52display/README.md

 - Live view of cargo hold - *keep track while mining*
 - Value of scanning and mapping the system - *know where to go, without checking system map*
-- Surface gravity of the planet you are about to land on - *avoid becoming a stellar pancacke!*
+- Surface gravity of the planet you are about to land on - *avoid becoming a stellar pancake!*

-### Page 1: Cargo hold
+### Page 1: Destination

-This page will simply show the total used capacity and the contents of your cargo hold.
-This can be useful when mining, to check progress without having to go into the inventory panel.
+This page adapts based on your current target.
+If an in-system destination is selected, the "System Destination" page will be displayed, showing the name of the celestial body along with relevant information from EDSM, such as its gravity.
+If the target is another system, the "FSD Destination" page will appear, providing the name of the next jump's system, details about whether the star is scoopable, and additional system information.

-### Page 2: Current location
+### Page 2: Current Location

-This page will show information about your current location.
-Currently, this means either the system you are in, or the planet you have approached.
+This page provides details about your current location, which may refer to the system you are situated in or the planet you have approached.
-See below for specifics of what is shown for each type
+It also includes additional information regarding the location.

-### Page 3: FSD Target
+### Page 3: Cargo

-This page will show system information about the system targeted for a FSD Jump
+This page displays the current occupancy of your cargo hold along with a detailed list of specific items and their respective quantities.

 ### System Page